kikidebruijne/j21-project/resume.md

 1. Created two new columns to show the percentage change in IN-state and OUT-of-state costs of attendance between 2013-14 and 2022-23.
 2. Using the unique letters of the columns (E and F), I calculated the percentage difference between school years 2013-14 and 2022-23: (=E11/E2/E2).
 3. The formula was applied to all rows for both columns; the rows which did not represent needed percentages for this dataset were deleted, and the percent icon (%) in the upper left corner was selected to make the values percentages.
-4. Then, I created a pivot table to show you the percent changes in a more clear overview; I added “University” to Rows and the Percent Changes to Values, after which I selected SUM.
+4. Then, created a pivot table to provide a clearer overview of the percentage changes; I added “University” to Rows and the Percent Changes to Values, after which I selected SUM.
 5. Finally, selected the values for each column and looked at the average.

 ### Analysis 2: Change in Percentage of Average Amount of Financial Aid Received per Student By University